gallais/generic-syntax/README.md

 # generic-syntax
-A Scope-and-Type Safe Universe of Syntaxes with Binding, Their Semantics and Proofs
+A self-contained repository for the paper [A Scope-and-Type Safe Universe of Syntaxes with Binding, Their Semantics and Proofs](https://gallais.github.io/pdf/icfp18.pdf)

 # Typechecking